tc39/notes/meetings/2019-06/june-4.md

 AHN: How is namespacing preserved as well, things like import * as, etc. Curious what the namespacing story and collision semantics are.

-MS: Same as for modules.
+MLS: Same as for modules.
 Want to give a clean environment for developers.

-MS: We're trying to avoid this big global object while not breaking the web.
+MLS: We're trying to avoid this big global object while not breaking the web.

 AKI: now that we're done with clarifications let's move on to strong opinions.

 TCN: Lots of IoT stuff for node.
 Fetch example of something in the web but not in/for node.
 These things are not necessarily mutually exclusive.
 What is the path forward to making sure these things are shared instead of separated.
 E.g. node could potentially implement IoT.

-MS: We're creating a world that requires more or different coordination than we have now.
+MLS: We're creating a world that requires more or different coordination than we have now.
 If creating array like object I own anything that is on that prototype.
 Here we have to have coordination.
 Makes sense you bring up IoT and node.
 Makes sense you wouldn't have IoT or other domains specific to just one type of host.
 You can think that some of the browser's tech will be shared with node.
 But calling it javascript is not the right thing.
 Still need some coordination that exists.
 Those groups interested in IoT would need to coordinate.
 We're not offering mechanism for that coordination.
 High order in my mind for having separate domains if for the programmer.
 Programmer understands I want to use x, it's part of JS, I should be able to find it in the js: namespace.

 ??: There is something distinct about tc53 is doing, it is a very different runtime model.
 The APIs we're designing you may not want to use them in node.
 I don't think the goal of the work of tc53 is to be universally useful.